siddiquemu/ssl_flower_semantic/README.md

 ### Data Preprocessing ###
-1. Download the raw data from (will be updated soon) The folder structure will be
+1. Download the raw data from (will be updated soon).
+The folder structure will be
 ```
 ./dataseet/raw_data/
 ├── imgs